AviatrixSystems/Docs/HowTos/alert_and_email.rst

 2. Verify an Email Address
     a.
-Log into Amazon SES Console
+Log into Amazon SES Console.
+Go to SESHome/IdentityManagement/EmailAddresses
     b.
 Click “Verify a New Email Address”
     c.
 In “Verify a New Email Address” dialog, enter an email address you want to send messages from.
 Note this *must* be a valid email address